-This 1,650-word story is a journal entry in Book One, Ursus Borealis, in The Starlight Chronicles series.
-I found it rather fun to write a story within a story.
+This story is a single journal entry in Book One, Ursus Borealis, in The Starlight Chronicles series.
+I found it rather fun to write a story within a story within a story.
 It nestles in a chapter featuring Kuliana Hada, a character that appears throughout the series, who is an Anurashin Captain of the Guard.
 Cynthia is her ancestress.

 Cynthia’s story is incorporated into an actual historical account about the White Ship that sailed in 1120 as described.
 Its sinking changed history.

 I am Cynthia, a marked maiden, a human born with a destiny entwined with a race from another world.
 I was trained to fight alongside my mate Aldric and his pack with the guidance of my magus Zigan Meshara of the Order of Hala against three rebellious princes who were banished from the planet Anurash.

 This sounds impossible, I know.
 But you will just have to take my word.
 That is, if you are from the realms apart from this hidden place beneath a volcano, and this missive makes its way to you as I hope.

 My life started on a farm in the county of Anjou.
 Then it changed forever when I met a bear from Normandy.

 After immersing myself in the astonishing world of my mate and the kingdoms of the shifters, learning there was life beyond this Earth and before reaching the heavens took only a few extra pints to swallow it down.
 That, and meeting Zigan.
 It turns out Zigan and I are old souls and have done this dance before.

 How my soul was chosen for this repeated Earth-bound destiny is a mystery, but my magus spent much time over wine in our chateau sharing what he knew of our history or rather, the history of the prophecy of the marked maidens.